BrightstarDB/BrightstarDB/doc/src/Building_BrightstarDB.rst

     of the **master** branch will be the source code for the last release.

     Branches with the name **release/X.X** contain the source code for the named release.
+    These branches will typically only exist while a new release is being prepared.
+To find a previous release in the Git repository you should instead use the Tags.

     Branches with the name **feature/XXX** contain work in progress and should be regarded as unstable.